coinse/cs453-assignment3-symbolic/README.md

 ## CS453 Assignment 3: Lightweight Symbolic Execution Engine

 The aim of this assignment is to implement a lightweight dynamic symbolic execution engine by exploiting the dynamic typing of Python as well as the [Z3 SAT solver](https://github.com/Z3Prover/z3) (we will use the Python wrapper, [z3-solver](https://pypi.org/project/z3-solver/)).
-  * You may want to use the [Z3 Python tutorial](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) to get started with Z3.
+You may want to use the [Z3 Python tutorial](https://ericpony.github.io/z3py-tutorial/guide-examples.htm) to get familiar with Z3.
+The final goal is to achieve as much branch coverage as possible using symbolic execution.

 ### Peer Lightweight Approach

 We will follow the [peer approach outlined by Bruni et al](Bruni2008.pdf).
-It is an intuitive and straightforward idea as long as we limit our scope to a subset of Python with integers and lists.
+It is an intuitive and straightforward idea as long as we limit our scope to a subset of Python.

 The gist of it is that operator overloading in Python allows you to **intercept** operations performed to variables.
 For example, consider the